mzn-b/WebEngineering/README.md

 **(1) More Findings**

 What other accessibility issues did you find?
-Explain how you would fix them.
+Explain how you did fix them.

 # Extended Coding Playgrounds
 Please create a new independent Repository for these playgrounds and submit a link to it in the Moodle submission.